to Roslin Castle, near Edinburgh, Scotland

 for languages with which you are unfamiliar to support nebulous theories.

-refer to their allegations that they found Masonic secret words when perusing
+I refer to their allegations that they found Masonic secret words when

-Ancient Egyptian dictionaries.
-In the second book they inform us that they
+perusing Ancient Egyptian dictionaries.
+In the second book they inform us that

-two words forming the name are much more probably “Ross” the name of a
+The two words forming the name are much more probably “Ross” the name

-person. but with the European Lowlands influences on Scots dialect it could
+of a person. but with the European Lowlands influences on Scots dialect it

-friends state there are no waterfalls anywhere near the village, fact is
+Our friends state there are no waterfalls anywhere near the village,

 confluence.
 Baigent and Leigh mention this in “The Temple and the Lodge.”

-in Scotland and that William St Clair built Rosslyn chapel to store them
+their relics, arrived in Scotland and that William St Clair built Rosslyn chapel

 Fallen Angel (Photo: Thomas Mc Rae)